Competition between superconductivity and nematic order in high-$T_c$ superconductor: Effective field theory of competing orders

 We first need to write down an effective field theory to describe the competition between superconducting and nematic orders.
 This will be done largely on phenomenological grounds.
 In the phase diagram presented in Fig.~\ref{Fig_coexist}, the horizonal axe is doping concentration $x$.
 The QCP of superconducting transition is $x_1$, which is roughly $x_1 \approx 0.05$ in many high-$T_c$ superconductors.
 The anticipated QCP for nematic transition is represented by $x_2$.
 So far, the precise value, and even the very existence, of $x_2$ have not yet been unambiguously determined.
 Here, we assume that $x_2$ is larger than $x_1$, which implies a bulk coexistence of superconducting and nematic orders.

 In the present system, there are three types of degrees of freedom: superconducting order parameter $\psi$, nematic order parameter $\phi$, and gapless nodal qps $\Psi$.
-The competition between superconducting and nematic orders can be described by a repulsive quadratic-quadratic coupling term, $\propto \psi^2 \phi^2$, which is widely adopted in the description of competing orders.
+The competition between superconducting and nematic orders can be described by a repulsive quadratic-quadratic coupling term, $\propto \psi^2 \phi^2$, which is widely adopted in the description of competing orders \cite{Schmalian, Moon, Zaanen, Liu}.
 In addition to this competitive interaction, the nematic order parameter $\phi$ also interacts with gapless nodal qps $\Psi$, which is usually described by a Yukawa-type coupling term.
 There is, however, no direct coupling between the superconducting order parameter and nodal qps.
 First, the nodal qps are excited from the $d_{x^2 - y^2}$ gap nodes where superconducting order parameter vanishes.
-Moreover, these qps are known to have a sharp peak and a very long lifetime in the superconducting dome in the absence of competing orders \cite{Orenstein00}, so their coupling to $\psi$ must be quite weak.
+Second, these qps are known to have a sharp peak and a very long lifetime in the superconducting dome in the absence of competing orders \cite{Orenstein00}, so their coupling to $\psi$ must be quite weak.
+Furthermore, in this paper we are mainly interested in the physical properties in the close vicinity of nematic QCP $x_2$, where the fluctuation of nematic order parameter is critical.
+Unless the superconducting QCP $x_1$ coincides with, or is very close to, $x_2$, the fluctuation of superconducting order parameter is not critical at $x_2$.
+Therefore, the coupling between superconducting order parameter and nodal qps is not as important as that between critical nematic fluctuation and nodal qps at $x_2$, and can be simply neglected.

 On the basis of the above qualitative analysis, we can write down the following partition function

 where the effective action is